You Can Still Get A Credit Card With Bad Credit

 - 7 Tips to Use Your Credit Card Safely

-- Find any collection accounts and reach out to set up payments or settle the account.
+Find any collection accounts and reach out to set up payments or settle the bill.

-Use Credit Cards for Bad Credit to Build Your Credit
+Use Credit Cards to Build Your Credit Score

 After receiving credit cards for bad credit, ensure you pay by the due day.
 Even with bad credit cards, paying on time improves your credit score.
 This lets lenders know you can be trusted, thus increasing your chances of qualifying for better credit cards in the future.

 Use this credit card for everything, from groceries to utility bills.
 Pay off as much as possible after the bill is posted.
-The more the better.
-When possible, pay the card off in full.
+The more, the better.
+When feasible, pay the card off in full.

 It is a myth that leaving a balance on your card is beneficial to credit.
 By paying off your card in full, you avoid interest and credit utilization.
 The more you use the card and make monthly payments, the more positive credit history you build.

-Be sure to contact your company after six months or so to see if you might qualify for better options.
+Be sure to contact your company after six to eight months to see if you qualify for better credit options.